Newark Symphony Hall

 Leased for use as a vaudeville and movie house early on by the Shriners, while they continued to meet in the large 1,000-seat ballroom area above the main auditorium, the Mosque Theater, as the Temple eventually became better known as, was easily one of Newark’s largest and most impressive-looking movie palaces.

-In 1938, the auditorium began to be leased by the Griffith Music Foundation, hosting concerts and recitals at the Mosque, led by Mrs. Parker O. Griffith.
-Among those to appear on the Mosque’s stage during the Griffith era included George Gershwin, Vladimir Horowitz and Marian Anderson.
+In 1938, the auditorium began to be leased by the Griffith Music Foundation, hosting concerts and recitals at the Mosque Theatre, led by Mrs. Parker O. Griffith.
+Among those to appear on the Mosque Theatre’s stage during the Griffith era included George Gershwin, Vladimir Horowitz and Marian Anderson.

-The theater fell into somewhat of a slump during the 60s, after the the death of Mrs. Griffith, and for a while, the future of the Mosque looked questionable.
-In the mid-70s, a concerned group of Newarkers joined forces with the City of Newark to save the theater from the fate of many of the city’s other movie palaces of the same era.
+The Mosque Theatre fell into somewhat of a slump during the 1960’s, after the the death of Mrs. Griffith, and for a while, the future of the Mosque Theatre looked questionable.
+In the mid-1970’s, a concerned group of Newarkers joined forces with the City of Newark to save the theatre from the fate of many of the city’s other movie palaces of the same era.
 Restoration work was begun slowly to bring the old venue back to its original appearance, as well as create more performance space out of other areas of the former Temple building (including another auditorium seating about 200 as well as a banquet hall/auditorium out of the former ballroom).
 The former Mosque Theatre’s main auditorium was rechristened the Sarah Vaughan Concert Hall, and the name of the entire complex officially renamed the Newark Symphony Hall.